regirock365/pomodoro/README.md

 # pomodoro

-A pomodoro timer for personal user
+A pomodoro timer for personal use